Generative AI Shipment Planning

 Internal R&D

-Provide targeted training programs for logistics staff on utilizing AI tools effectively, fostering a culture of innovation that empowers teams to leverage generative AI for enhanced shipment planning practices.
+Provide targeted training programs for logistics staff on utilizing AI tools effectively, fostering a culture of innovation that empowers teams to leverage AI for enhanced shipment planning practices.

 Industry Standards